My First Cashbox

 (please make sure to launch it with administrative privileges).

-As we downloaded the online launcher, the archive only comes with the launcher stub, and the Middleware will fetch all additionally required packages upon the first start.
-The download of additionally required packages may delay the first start by a couple of seconds.
+As we downloaded the Online Launcher, the archive only comes with the launcher stub, and the Middleware will fetch all additionally required packages upon the first start.
+The download of additionally required packages may delay the first start by a few seconds.

 Once the Middleware has been deployed and started, it is advisable to perform a quick check if the Middleware is generally available on the network and responds to requests.

-For that purpose, the Middleware features an echo/ping request type that responds with the data it received.
+For that purpose, the Middleware features an echo/ping request type that responds with the received data.
 If you successfully get a response, the Middleware should also be ready to accept your signing requests.

 For Postman, you can download a request collection from the Github repository.